munificent/craftinginterpreters/book/superclasses.md

 ## Inheriting Methods

 We'll kick things of with method inheritance since it's the simpler piece.
-To refresh your memory, in Lox users specify a superclass with a less-than sign after the class name followed by the name of the superclass:
+To refresh your memory, Lox inheritance syntax looks like this:

 ```lox
 class Doughnut {